egrosdou01/personal-blog/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

 The configuration comes from the `machine_global_config` and `chart_values` sections defined in the Terraform code found in [Step 0](#step-0-rke2-terraform-provider).
 :::

-## Step 3: Update Helm Values for Cilium Cluster Mesh
+## Step 3: Cilium Cluster Mesh Helm Values

 To setup the cluster mesh, we will need to include the `rke2-charts` repo and afterwards, update the Helm values with the required cluster mesh settings.
 For this demonstration, we will use the `NodePort` deployment.
 In a production environment, a `LoadBalancer` deployment is recommended as we do not have to rely on Node availability.